VM Comparative Economics Report

 Report data is based on costs from billing records, which are generated nightly.
 The costs in the VM billing records, in turn, are calculated from the VM at the time the billing records are written and from the relevant cost model values.
 See Configuring Cost Models for details.

 By default, this report uses historical data.
-If the managed system was added to Commander recently, retrieving historical data will provide data for this report.
+If the cloud account was added to Commander recently, retrieving historical data will provide data for this report.
 When historical data is retrieved, Commander automatically generates billing records for the retrieval period.
 If no historical data has been retrieved for public clouds, this report will be empty.
 To learn how to retrieve historical data, see:

-- Retrieving Historical Information for vCenter Managed Systems
+- Retrieving Historical Data for vCenter Cloud Accounts

 - Retrieving Azure Billing Data

-- When you include off-premise cost models in the comparison, you must use the default currency setting ($ - Dollar).
+- When you include off-premise cost models in the comparison, you must use the default currency setting (USD).
 Public cloud pricing is set to US dollars, and Commander cost comparisons won't convert or use rates for currencies other than the default.

 - Since GCP doesn’t associate costs with VMs, the GCP VM Comparative Economics Report will only show the projected cost model, not the historical or current cost models.